 Our financial empowerment curriculum provides an introduction to sound financial management principles.
 Our summer retreat includes finance-related sessions of broad interest, including budgeting, credit card management, and student loan debt.
 On top of this, each recipient meets at least once for one-on-one financial empowerment meetings with our financial cheerleader to review financial goals and design a plan to meet them.

 THE JMB AWARD COMMUNITY

 Jill Melmed-Buzzeo Award recipients become part of a growing community of “girls with grit.”
 Incoming recipients benefit from a peer sisterhood of former recipients who provide pragmatic and empathetic advice and an "elders" community who opens doors to institutions, organizations, and industries.
+Our connector database extends this community to those who, along with us, invest in our students’ futures.
 Together, we fulfill one of Jill’s lessons—that of forming a personal board of directors to turn to for guidance, connections, and critical support coupled with frank feedback.

 Photo by Conrad Benner / Streets Dept